This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 An important turning point in the development of Islam was Muhammad’s journey from oppression to freedom.
 Hence, this is a significant event to serve as the start of the Islamic calendar, and Hijri New Year or also known as Al-Hijra is the way for Muslims to commemorate it.

-This year, the first day of Muharram or Hijri New Year 2022 in Oman will be expected to fall on the evening of Friday, July 29th.
+This year, the first day of Muharram or Hijri New Year 2023 in Oman will be expected to fall on July 19th.

 A year in the Hijri or Islamic calendar involves 12 months and spans nearly 354 days.
 So, when compared with the Gregorian calendar that follows the revolution of the Earth around the Sun, the Islamic Year falls short by 10 – 11 days.
 Naturally, the date for the Hijri New Year shifts from year to year and doesn’t sync with the Gregorian calendar.

-Muharram 2022 is considered a public holiday in Oman.
+Muharram 2023 is considered a public holiday in Oman.
+The Prophet’s Hijra Anniversary and the new Hijri year is an official holidays for employees of public and private sector companies, institutions, and establishments in Oman.
 On this day, all businesses and public spaces may be closed due to the celebration of the Hijri New Year.

 How is Muharram celebrated in Oman?